AndreaGonzato/WeatherStation/README.md

 ## Electronic Components
 This is the complete list of all the electronic components that I used for this project:
-* [1] Arduino Mega 2560  (you can't use the Arduino Uno because you don't have too much digital pins)
+* [1] Arduino Mega 2560  (you can't use the Arduino Uno because you don't have too many digital pins)
 * [1] breadboard (63x10)
 * [1] DHT11 humidity and temperature (digital sensor)
 	https://www.amazon.it/gp/product/B00L11IISS/ref=ppx_yo_dt_b_asin_title_o06_s00?ie=UTF8&psc=1